MarcoJ03rgensen/NarrativeOS/README.md

 ## How to Enable AI Features (Free)

-NarrativeOS uses Google's Gemini API, which offers a generous free tier.
+Narrative uses Google's Gemini API, which offers a generous free tier.
 You need your own API key to use the AI features.

 1. **Go to Google AI Studio**
    Visit [https://aistudio.google.com/app/apikey](https://aistudio.google.com/app/apikey).